 Snoring is a common condition that can affect anyone.
 However, it occurs more frequently in males and people who are overweight.
 And unfortunately, snoring has a tendency to worsen as you get older.

-That occasional snore is usually not a very serious problem and it is mostly a nuisance more for your bed partner than yourself.
+An occasional snore is usually not a very serious problem and it is mostly a nuisance more for your bed partner than yourself.
 However, if you are a habitual snorer, you not only disrupt the sleep patterns of those sleeping next to you, but it can also affect your own sleep quality.

-It is important to realise that you don't have to accept snoring or see it as normal.
+You don't have to accept snoring or see it as normal.
 There are a variety of treatment options available that will suit your needs.
 Therefore we recommend that habitual snorers (and their loved ones) consider professional help from a doctor or dentist in order to get a good night's sleep, and avoid further progression to a more serious sleep disorder.

 If you are concerned about your snoring or a loved one's snoring, take our complimentary Online Snoring Assessment.